emorikawa/linkedin-oauth2/README.md

 close and redirect to your callback url, passing along with it the **OAuth code** as a GET param.

-Be sure to read the extended documentation around the LinkedIn::Oauth module for more options you can set.
+Be sure to read the extended documentation around the LinkedIn::OAuth2 module for more options you can set.

 **Note:** The **OAuth code** only lasts for ~20 seconds!